Arcadinal/demoqa-stable/README.md

 ## **About**
 - The code may run slower than usual as it has been optimized to prevent `ElementClickInterceptedError`.
-- The project includes an integrated **AdBlocker extension** to disable ads on the webpage during tests, ensuring seamless execution.
+- The project includes an integrated **AdBlocker extension** to disable ads on the webpage during tests, ensuring seamless execution and avoiding exception.

 ---